AzuraCast/azuracast.com/docs/install/README.md

 ### Other Installation Methods (Unsupported)

 ::: danger
-**This method is not supported, we strongly recommend Docker installations**
+**Ansible installations are not officially supported; we strongly recommend Docker installations.**

-This is an advanced installation option for seasoned Linux server administrators.
-The software we install can often conflict with other software installed on your server and cause problems which are difficult to diagnose and support.
+Ansible installations are an advanced option for seasoned Linux server administrators.
+The software we install can conflict with other software installed on your server and cause problems which are difficult to diagnose and support.

 We do not provide support if you install AzuraCast on a server through the Ansible method.
 :::

 Most servers and hosting providers support Docker without any issues.
 If your provider does not, or if you are using unique hardware, see the other guides below:

  - [Self-Installation for Raspberry Pi 3B/4](raspberry-pi)
  - [Self-Installation using Ansible](ansible)